thanhnguyen123-dev/Recycling-Android-App/items/report.md

                 * We inherit AVLTree because this class has an extension that allows searching for item
                 * The extra method is used to search for recycled items based on their name, brand, and materials
                 * This is also why the keys used are name, brand, and materials
+            * How does this class work?
+                * It has its own method for searching Recycled Item
+                * Say that you want to search for an item.
+Because we compare RecycledItem based on their name, brand, and material, first it will compare the name.
+If the name is same, then it will compare the brand, and then the material.
+                * If the item name is present, then the search time complexity is theta log n (time complexity for finding values between two data in AVL Tree).
+However, if the item name is not present, we would have to do linear search.
         2. AVLTreeTime
             * Objective: This class is used to save the user history
             * Structure: ![AVLTreeTime](media/_examples/DataStructureMedia/AVLTreeTime.png)
             * Reasons:
                 * To make it easier using AVLTree directly with LocalDateTime
                 * This class saves the item the user logged using a key pair because it will be further used in the statistic activity (to see the user's most common recycled items material)
+                * This class is first meant to be searchable (e.g. users can find their history between two dates.
+However, we don't have time to extend it.) - This is why we chose AVLTree as the data structure to store our history.

 3. ArrayList
     * Objective: